 I heard this Reika girl is David’s girlfriend.
 I’m not surprised, but deep down, I feel a pang of guilt, gradually getting worse by the minute.
 I want to say I’m sorry, but keeping it shut for now is a much better

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SchwartzieNoelWrite a Review